Thank you for visiting my page and reading about me :)

-She has also expanded her performance career with groups such as the Maryland Symphony Orchestra, Richmond Symphony, Delaware Symphony, Alexandria Symphony, the American Pops Orchestra, Amadeus Chamber Orchestra, Savannah Philharmonic and the inaugural season of the Gourmet Symphony.
+She has also expanded her performance career with groups such as the Maryland Symphony Orchestra, Richmond Symphony, Delaware Symphony, Alexandria Symphony, the American Pops Orchestra, Amadeus Chamber Orchestra, Savannah Philharmonic and the National Philharmonic.
 As an avid lover of chamber music, she has performed at the Dumbarton Oaks House Chamber Series, was featured through the Washington Performing Arts (WPA) 6th and I Synagogue concert series with renowned mandolinist, Avi Avital, performed Souvenir de Florence with the Charm City Chamber Players and has been highlighted by the Savannah Philharmonic Chamber Concert Series.

 As a member of the Savannah Philharmonic, Ms. Simmelink enjoys her travels experiencing the beautiful sunny, southern charm of the Savannah squares.
 Having performed in historic venues such as the Lucas Theater, Cathedral of St. John the Baptist and the Johnny Mercer Theater of Savannah, Georgia.
 Her most recent travels with the Hollywood Touring Orchestra, have taken her to China concert halls, including the People’s Hall of China.
 Ms. Simmelink has also performed in other world renowned concert venues including the prestigious Carnegie Hall, Lincoln Center, The Kennedy Center and the Vienna Konzerthaus.